piggottdev/obrc/README.md

 The solution implementation class can be found at [`dev.pig.obrc.CalculateAverage`](src/main/java/dev/pig/obrc/CalculateAverage.java).
 Solutions should be placed inside the `run` function, without editing the function signature.
-The function should return the expected ouput as a string.
+The function should return the expected output as a string.

 The [`dev.pig.obrc.Benchmark`](src/main/java/dev/pig/obrc/Benchmark.java) class has been provided for solution validation and benchmarking.
 It will: